 How Long Do Driving Dings Affect Rates?

 Moving violations can remain on your driving record for three to five years.
 DUI convictions stay on your record longer.
 In California, alcohol-related convictions remain on your record for 10 years.
 In Florida though, that offense will stay on your record for 75 years.

 How to Get Rid of Your Driving Record Points?

-There are often some options for removing violations from your driving record.
+There are often options for removing violations from your driving record.
 As usual, it varies state to state.
-But typically, here are your choices:
+But typically, here are the choices available to you: